 - 4.We will proactively promote efforts to prevent global warming.

 Environmental Education in Collaboration with the Local Community

 Environmental Study Session Held in Shiseido Ginza Building’s Roof Garden

 On Wednesday, October 5, and Monday, October 24, 2016, 25 nursery school students and four second graders from nearby schools were invited to take part in environmental study sessions in the “Shisei Garden※” on the roof of the Shiseido Ginza Building.

 The nursery school students observed the plants, walked around the garden, plucked leaves that they liked, and observed differences between them, such as their colors, shapes, and smells.
 The elementary school students, who visited as part of a field trip, enjoyed various new experiences, such as taking seeds from a cotton tree, cutting a piece of sugar cane with scissors and tasting it, and crushing camellia seeds with a hammer, placing them in an oil mill and extracting their own camellia seed oil.

 The nursery school students were surprised at the existence of a roof garden in Ginza, saying that they thought it was really interesting having a place with so many plants in the middle of the city, and that they wanted to see even more leaves.
 The elementary school students said they enjoyed the feel of the cotton from the cotton tree, which they touched for the first time, and that they were surprised that oil could be extracted from seeds.
 The event served as an excellent opportunity for them to learn about biodiversity and the relationship between nature and their day-to-day lives.

 Shiseido is planning to continue environmental education in close collaboration with the community.

-The Shiseido Kakegawa Factory will continue to provide environmental education in collaboration with the local community.
+Shiseido Kakegawa Factory will continue to provide environmental education in collaboration with local communities.